Expressway Topics, Links page

 to re-impose bicycle prohibitions on expressways by seeking State legislation to over-rule cities that repealed bike bans.

 Instead, County Supervisors rejected highway staff's request and voted

 that they "support bicycles on expressways."

-Now, only San Tomas Expressway still has pedestrians prohibitions on both sides of the road in the City, but it's only 1.75 miles long in San Jose,
+San Tomas Expressway still has "pedestrians prohibited" on both sides of the road in the City, but it's only 1.75 miles long in San Jose,

 See our main report for San Jose: Repeal Ordinance 11.32.070.

 Photo (right): Pedestrians on walkable path of San Tomas "Expressway" (notice curb) with some overflowing at

 Barnes & Noble book-signing.
 Notice "Pedestrians Prohibited" sign banning them. [courtesy, Mercury News]

 Request to Han Larsen, Director, SJ DOT, to request City Council to repeal the pedestrian prohibition.